Latest Applications Open 2024:

 For Section A in IIT JAM, 1 or 2 marks will be awarded for each correct answer, and for Sections B and C, two marks will be awarded for each correct answer.

-Is there negative marking in IIT JAM?
+Is there a negative marking in IIT JAM?

 For Section A in IIT JAM, 1/3rd marks will be deducted for 2-mark questions if answered incorrectly.
 For Sections B and C, there is no negative marking.